sprucelabsai/spruce-documentation/src/pages/getting-started/install-cli.md

 This is the fastest way to get up and running with the Spruce CLI.
 It's the best way to get started in writing regression proof node modules.

-## Installing using Homebrew (WIP)
+## Installing using Homebrew (NOT WORKING YET)

-This does not work... yet.
+**This does not work... yet**.
 I could use some help here.
 If anyone is interested, [reach out to us on X](https://x.com/sprucebot).
 For now, you have to follow the steps under "Installing manually".

 ```bash
 brew tap sprucelabsai-community/spruce-cli